-Again, in the last 2 years your driver’s license cannot of been suspended or revoked nor can you have any other reckless driving.
+Again, in the last 2 years your driver’s license cannot have been suspended or revoked nor can you have any other reckless driving.

-Now let’s take a closer look at specific ratings from a few of the top over 50 life insurance carriers we proudly work with each day.
+Now let’s take a closer look at the rate class you would likely be approved at from a few of the top over 50 life insurance carriers I proudly work with each day.

 This table explains how many years must pass since you’ve been convicted of Driving Under the Influence of alcohol to receive each rating.